openstax/adaptarr-server/doc/api/users.md

   model, describing the user with changes applied.

-- 400: `language` was not a valid language tag or did not name a supported language, or `permissions` did not name existing permissions, or `role` did not name an existing role.
+- 400: `language` was not a valid language tag or did not name a supported language, or `role` did not name an existing role.

 ### `GET /api/v1/users/:id/drafts`